ubc-mdscl/ubc-mdscl.github.io/capstone/timeline.md

 ### Partners submit video presentations

-Capstone partners should submit video presentations (approx. 5 minutes) to provide information additional to the proposals.
+Capstone partners should submit video presentations (approx. 5 minutes) to provide information about their projects.
 We are not expecting production-quality videos and we do not want you to spend too much time on this.
 The main purpose here is to help our students better understand your project(s) before attending the capstone fair so that they are ready to ask you meaningful questions.

 ### Capstone fair